Disaster Recovery Planning: Protecting Your Enterprise from Data Loss

 Effective disaster recovery planning addresses all these scenarios.
 It provides multiple layers of defence and recovery options so that, no matter what happens, your business can restore critical systems and data rapidly.

-Conducting a Business Impact Analysis
+Key Steps in a Business Impact Analysis

 Recovery Objectives: RTO and RPO